 Knowledge and experience is power and immediately eliminates worry and the unknowns.
 It is true – we will never be able to control or know everything, but we can equip ourselves to the best of our ability by seeking out the necessary resources.

-And as long as you are (1) doing your best and (2) working to put yourself in the best position possible with knowledge and learning from past experiences, then you can let go because you are doing all that is in your power.
+And as long as you are (1) doing your best and (2) working to put yourself in the best position possible with knowledge and learning from past experiences, then you can let go because you are doing all that is within your power.
 Ironically, the funny thing is, you will feel more in control when your palm is open expressing confidence than you will when you hold on with desperation.